A new type of capital: What impact investing can do for you /

 Lively exchange of ideas

 The event also enabled networking opportunities among startups and investors to elaborately talk about their businesses and impact angles.
 Overall, 50+ budding entrepreneurs and 10+ investors from the local Chittagong startup and investment ecosystem were present.
-The vibrant workshop set the tone as the stakeholders came together and interacted to share ideas, thoughts, and potentials for future impact.
+The vibrant workshop set the tone as the stakeholders came together and interacted to share ideas, thoughts, and potential for future impact.